HelenVe/ASL-Recognition/README.md

 **How to run**:
 1. Inside your main project folder create a "data and a "hog" folder.
 Inside these two create 4 folders for the users: "andy", "drucie", "rita", "robin".
+2. Inside your main project folder create a csv folder to save all the csv files.
-2. The get_data.py script extracts the Images from the corresponding Matlab files so run
+3. The get_data.py script extracts the Images from the corresponding Matlab files so run
   ```
   python3 get_data.py -u [andy, drucie, rita, robin]
   ```